Probate

 If you are searching for representation in challenging an action in a Probate Estate matter, contact our office.
 We also represent heirs and beneficiaries regarding their legal rights in these matters.

-The Law Offices of Daniel Hunt can help administer the estate of the decedent and distribute assets to beneficiaries per the will.
+The Law Offices of Daniel A. Hunt can help administer the estate of the decedent and distribute assets to beneficiaries per the will.
 Additionally, we also offer our clients assistance in other issues that could arise in the probate process:

 • Will contests